simple64/simple64/README.md

 # Netplay

-Starting February 2024, AWS (the hosting service used for netplay) is raising their prices[1].
+Starting in February 2024, AWS (the hosting service used for netplay) is raising their prices[1].
 Running the 4 existing netplay servers currently costs about $15 USD a month.
 This new price increase will basically double the cost.

-I am left with 2 choices:
+I am left with 2 choices if I don't receive more funding:

 1. Remove 2 of the netplay servers (there are currently 4: US West, US East, Paris, and Brazil).